Nancy E. Reid

 Conclusion: Plagiocephaly/brachycephaly should be treated as soon as flatness is identified as early treatment with less severe head shape leads to better outcomes.
 In severe cases, helmet therapy should be initiated.
 Conservative management should be started first in mild and moderate cases followed by helmet therapy if no improvement is noted.

 Scheeler LN.
 Abnormal Head Shapes: Best Treatment Options for Plagiocephaly/Brachycephaly.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.